vpavlenko/ny/EDO.md

 - a small inventory of very frequent progressions

 First question: can we have the same progressions framework reused in other EDOs?

+EDOs should be in unique position of having just a few chord types.

+Let's see what we have for